 Cories are also not picky eaters.

-Being bottom feeders, they’ll eat sinking pellets as well as occasional treats of live and frozen food.
+Being bottom feeders, they’ll eat sinking wafers, shrimp pellets as well as occasional treats of live and frozen food.

-However, because cory catfish are timid, bottom-dwelling fish, and are not very good swimmers, you want to give them food that other fishes won’t pick, but also not overfeed them.
+However, because cory catfish are timid, bottom-dwelling fish, and are not very good swimmers, you’ll want to give them food that other fishes won’t pick, but do not overfeed them.

 Most species love sinking wafers and are the only thing that other fish (non-bottom feeders) don’t eat apart from occasional nibble from species like mollies, hence make a good staple for cory catfish.